-While the number of mines has fallen from around 240 in 1900 (mines and mining fields) to 12 in 2019, production has gone in the opposite direction.
-In 2019, ore production was the highest ever with 86.5 million tonnes.
+While the number of mines has fallen from around 240 in 1900 (mines and mining fields) to 12 in 2022, production has gone in the opposite direction.
+In 2021, ore production was the highest ever with 88,6 million tonnes but decreased last year to 87,2 million tonnes.
 Ore production largely follows the economic cycle.
 In the diagram, the depression of the 1930s, the recession after the Second World War and the oil crises of the 1970s make a clear impression with declining production.
 The economic boom of the 1960s gave high domestic and foreign demand for ores.
 The corresponding increase in demand in the 2000s is driven by the outside world, mainly from China and other Asian countries.
 The diagram also shows the large increase in supply in Sweden from 2010 onwards, which is mainly due to increased ore production in LKAB's mines and Boliden Aitik, but also increased production in other mines.

 Copper, lead and zinc

 Production of base metals was rising until 1986.
 After that, production fell and reached a lower level until the financial crisis of 2008–2009.
 From 2010, metal production has increased significantly, which is due to the international economy.

 The silver production has been constantly rising.
 In the 2010s, better enrichment processes led to a significant increase.
 In recent years, however, production has decreased due to lower silver contents in the ore.
 Gold production was long dependent on the Boliden mine in Västerbotten, where 1933 still stands as a record.
 The rising gold production in recent years comes from several mines with gold in the portfolio.
 The Aitik mine now produces the largest quantities of gold.